 1. Pollocks In Ireland

-According to Jim Pollock of Tivickmoy (or Teevickmoy), Donegal, Ireland, two Pollock brothers came over from Scotland in the early 1700s.
+According to the late Jim Pollock of Tivickmoy (or Teevickmoy), Donegal, Ireland, two Pollock brothers came over from Scotland in the early 1700s.
 They settled on adjacent land, one in the Liskeran (pronounced Les-cairn) locality and the other in Meenavoy.
 These farms were just north of the town of Stranorlar (pronounced Stran-lah) in south east Donegal.
 All the Pollocks from this area are likely to be descendants of these brothers.

 Some Research Notes: According to the Index of Wills for Raphoe Barony, Donegal, a George Pollock died at Ballbofey in 1783, a William Pollock in Minavoy (now spelt Meenavoy) in 1788, as well as a John Poak at Minavoy in 1777, and a John Poag in Stranorlar parish in 1737 .
 There is also a listing of a John Poak and Robert Poak in the 1665 Hearth Money roll for Raphoe.
 We know that Polk became a popular varient of Pollock in the US.
 Perhaps Poak and Poag are also spelling variants.

 According to the 1796 Spinning Wheel Premium Entitlements List – there were at least these Pollocks farming in the area towards the end of the 18th century – :